NorESSI/test-environment-nrec/stratum1-setup/README.md

 Put ssh public keys of project members into the file called authorized_keys.
 One key for each line.

-Create a zone (easier to do with openstack command..)
+Create a zone (easier to do with openstack command..):

 ```console
 openstack zone create --email parosen@uio.no nessi-prod.uiocloud.no.
 ```

-Create silly keypair (to be used only for adding the authorized_keys in /home/centos/.ssh/authorized_keys on the host)
+Create silly keypair (to be used only for adding the authorized_keys in /home/centos/.ssh/authorized_keys on the host):

 ```console
 ssh-keygen -b 2048 -t rsa -f ~/.ssh/terraform-keys -q -N ""
 ```

-Create ansible host in uib-nessi-prod
+Create ansible host in uib-nessi-prod:

 ```console
 cd eessi-ansible
 terraform 0.13upgrade && terraform init